Who is the GFCE?

 The GFCE Foundation Board was installed upon establishment of the GFCE Foundation in December 2019.
 The Foundation Board is responsible for offering strategic guidance for the GFCE community and Secretariat, establishing continuity through outreach and fundraising, and providing a visible point of communication for the Foundation.

 To further promote active involvement of civil society, academia and the technical community in cyber capacity building, the first GFCE Advisory Board was established in 2016.
 The main role of the GFCE Advisory Board is to provide advice on the overall strategic direction of the GFCE and provide substantive input and recommendations to the GFCE Working Groups.
+For more information on the GFCE Advisory Board, please refer to the Terms of Reference.
 The Members of the Advisory Board 2022-2024 are:

 Working Groups Chairs & Task Forces Leads